tiagomonteiro0715/pessoa/README.md

 # Pessoa

+Fernando António Nogueira de Seabra Pessoa (/pɛˈsoʊə/;[1] Portuguese: [fɨɾˈnɐ̃du pɨˈsoɐ]; 13 June 1888–30 November 1935) was a Portuguese poet, writer, literary critic, translator, and publisher.
+He has been described as one of the most significant literary figures of the 20th century and one of the greatest poets in the Portuguese literature.
+He also wrote in and translated from English and French.

+Pessoa was a prolific writer both in his own name and approximately seventy-five other names, of which three stand out: Alberto Caeiro, Álvaro de Campos, and Ricardo Reis.
+He did not define these as pseudonyms because he felt that this did not capture their true independent intellectual life and instead called them heteronyms, a term he invented.[2]
+These imaginary figures sometimes held unpopular or extreme views.

 A local, ChatGPT-style assistant that speaks **Português de Portugal (pt-PT)** and remembers past conversations.
 Everything runs on your machine — the model via [Ollama](https://ollama.com), long-term memory via [mem0](https://github.com/mem0ai/mem0)